pekwm/pekwm/doc/actions.md

 **AttachMarked**

-Attachs all marked clients to the current frame.
+Attaches all marked clients to the current frame.

 **AttachClientInNextFrame**

-Attachs client to the next frame.
+Attaches client to the next frame.

 **AttachClientInPrevFrame**

-Attachs client to the previous frame.
+Attaches client to the previous frame.

 **FindClient (string)**